MOSAiCH-ISSP in a nutshell

 Since 2018, the MOSAiCH questionnaire basically consists of two parts: the main survey, which incorporates the current module of the International Social Survey Programme (ISSP) along with selected socio-demographic questions, and one or two follow-up surveys featuring Switzerland-specific questions.

-Each year, the international ISSP Drafting Group proposes a survey module focused on a specific topic.
+Each year, the ISSP Drafting Group presents a jointly developed questionnaire module focusing on a specific topic.
 To ensure international comparability of results, the questionnaire is designed to be applicable across a diverse array of countries and cultures.
 The ISSP topics are periodically repeated, with most questions remaining consistent across rounds.
 This approach allows for the observation of changes over time, as illustrated in the table below.

 In each edition of MOSAiCH, the ISSP module is complemented by one or two follow-up surveys.
 These additional questions are only administered in Switzerland and either expand the ISSP module thematically or add aspects that are of particular interest to Switzerland.

-FORS offers interested researchers the opportunity to implement their own questions or question modules in this Swiss section (since 2012 by means of an open call on the FORS website, see MOSAiCH call).
+FORS provides interested researchers with the opportunity to include their own questions or question modules in this Swiss section through a public call for submissions (see MOSAiCH call).
 The submitted proposals are reviewed by the MOSAiCH Commission and then compiled and adapted by the FORS International Surveys team.

 The MOSAiCH collaborations document provides a summary of the external collaborations to date.